willfulbard/gitscripts/README.md

 5)  Once your pull request has been merged, checkout the branch associated with your pull request and run `gitfinish`.
 WARNING: This will delete the branch both locally and remotely.

 Have fun!

+##TODO
+*  Change vim to $EDITOR or whatever the variable is that git uses to indicate the editor